 What are we to think about our predicament?
 What are we to do?
 One response, the one promoted most energetically these days in the consumer necropolis, is the narcosis of narcissism.
 In other words, shop till you drop.
 Another is to put paid in full to your life before it puts paid to you.
-This explains in part the opioid epidemic and staggering suicide rates among youth.
+This explains in part the opioid epidemic, a staggering suicide rates among youth, and growing acceptance of Medical Assistance in Dying, the (MAiD) procedure.
 There is yet faith in God who is heaven but serious problems remain down here on Earth, proliferating by the day as the karmic boomerang of human avarice and over-population takes their toll.

 Faced with this scenario, there are people like myself who completely lose it, running through the streets gesticulating madly and screaming at the top of their lungs.
 But where does that get you?
 One study shows that that if a person yells for eight years, seven months and six days he would have produced enough sound energy to heat up one cup of coffee.
 He can then drink this cup of coffee and get back to screaming in the streets.